Alcohol and anxiety - what is the connection?

 Dr Wayne Kampers, consultant psychiatrist at Priory Hospital Roehampton, has outlined the short and long-term effects of alcohol on anxiety.
 He has also looked at the treatment and support options that are available to someone who has anxiety and believes that they have a drinking problem or an alcohol addiction.

-Can drinking alcohol contribute to or worsen anxiety?
+Alcohol and anxiety - can drinking alcohol contribute to or worsen anxiety?

 If you have been drinking alcohol - particularly in excess – this can lead to increased anxiety the next day.